PTNobel/dotfiles/vim/.vim/bundle/YouCompleteMe/README.md

 **NOTE:** OpenBSD / FreeBSD are not officially supported platforms by YCM.

-Make sure you have Vim 7.4.143 with Python 2 or Python 3 support.
+Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.

 OpenBSD 5.5 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.

-FreeBSD 10.x comes with clang compiler but not the libraries needed to install.
+For FreeBSD 11.x, the requirement is cmake:

-    pkg install llvm38 boost-all boost-python-libs clang38
+    pkg install cmake
-    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/llvm38/lib/

 Install YouCompleteMe with [Vundle][].